leszekandzel/WorkingProject/readme.md

 ## Other applicaiton settings
-GoogleKey indicates the application key to be passed in order to fetch the locations and show the map DirectionsTemplateUrl indicates the google maps direction url in specified format
+GoogleKey indicates the application key to be passed in order to fetch the locations and show the map DirectionsTemplateUrl indicates the google maps direction url in specified format DirectionsCheckTemplateUrl indicates the google maps api url to calculate if the requested directions can be found